Miussette/MindBuddyAI/README.md

-🧠 MindBuddy AI
+🧠 Breeza AI

-MindBuddy AI is a mental wellness companion designed to help users manage their emotions through:
+Breeza AI AI is a mental wellness companion designed to help users manage their emotions through:
 ✅ Guided breathing exercises
 ✅ Quick tips for anxiety, stress, and mindfulness
 ✅ A mood tracker with contextual responses